jsfanfanfan/Metis-fjs/README.md

 #### Implementation Steps
 1. Register hooks for each layer to record the start and end times of the forward and backward passes.
 2. Calculate the time difference between the start and end times to measure the execution time of each layer.
 3. For accurate measurement, call **torch.cuda.synchronize()** before recording the time.
-This ensures that any asynchronous GPU operations are completed, reducing timing discrepancies.
+This ensures that any asynchronous(异步) GPU operations are completed, reducing timing discrepancies(差异).
 **Note**: For more details on how to add hooks, refer to the [PyTorch official documentation.](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module.register_forward_pre_hook)

 #### Tips for Accurate Performance Measurement